kobESB6/Nodey/README.md

 ## Installation
 To install necessary dependencies, run the following command:
 ```
-npm init
+npm i
 ```

 ## Usage
-Be creative and make amazing repos
+The user will need to have node.js installed, clone the repo install inquirer, and used terminal to make README file

 ## License
   This project is licensed under the MIT license.